- Tech Transfer

 Paying It Forward.
 Some mentors do it simply to pay forward the help they received along their path to business ownership and for the satisfaction of seeing a fledgling business navigate the many hazards of the startup process.

 Keeping It Fresh.
 Others do it because they find that sharing their knowledge keeps their own ideas fresh and their enthusiasm strong.
 It can be invigorating and stimulating to work with inventors, most of whom have tremendous enthusiasm but lack critical skills and knowledge.

-The BOSS Mentors Program (BMP)
+The EMPIRE Mentors Program (EMP)

 - Concept and product development